-For women, entering the freezing works was absolutely a man's world, staunch with prejudice.
+For women, entering the freezing works was absolutely a man's world, staunch with presence of a woman venturing out of her

-À place where physical prowess, with a language of its own, was threatened by the presence of a woman venturing out of her 'station".
+A place where physical prowess, with a language of its own, was threatened by the

 STILL THRIVING: Affco Wairoa is the last remaining meat works in Hawke's Bay.
 Five freezing works are explored in MTG Hawke's Bay exhibition, A Bloody Business.